Bence542409/php-gallery/README.md

 Responsive PHP Gallery with directory listing, EXIF info and slideshow for photographers.

-Built by me and Chat-GPT.
+Built by me and ChatGPT.

 The files are in Hungarian, but you can change it as you like.